 The assessment and management of risk is therefore fundamental to the provision of effective marine aids to navigation (AtoN) services.
 To address this, IALA published a recommendation on IALA Risk Management Tool for Ports and Restricted Waterways for use by National Members.
 This Recommendation has two primary components.
 These are the quantitative IALA Waterway Risk Assessment Program (IWRAP) Mk II tool, which requires a comprehensive dataset of AIS information, and the qualitative Ports and Waterways Safety Assessment (PAWSA Mk II) tool, which requires participation by up to 30 competent individuals comprising waterway users, stakeholders and agencies responsible for implementing risk mitigation measures.
 The International Maritime Organization (IMO) endorsed both these tools in 2010, which underscored the importance of formal risk management.

+Whilst originally intended for use by developing countries, SIRA has a place of use by all competent AtoN authorities in the everyday assessment of risks associated with safe navigation.

 However, in many developing countries, good quality AIS data on which IWRAP depends is not available nor are there usually sufficient numbers of individuals with the necessary level of experience in the risk categories used by PAWSA.
+However, in situations where comprehensive assessment may not be necessary, SIRA provides a means of conducting a risk assessment and ensuring the results are appropriately considered and recorded for future reference.
 There is therefore a need for a simpler risk management tool for use by national Competent Authorities who cannot practically use IWRAP or PAWSA.
 The Simplified IALA Risk Assessment method (SIRA) was developed to enable Competent Authorities to assess the volume of traffic and degree of risk in their waters so that they can meet their obligations under SOLAS.

 SIRA is intended as a basic tool to consider risk control options covering the potential undesirable incidents that a Competent Authority should address as part of its obligations under SOLAS Chapter V Regulations 12 and 13.
 It is intended to be used as part of objective stakeholder consultancy.
 As that Competent Authority builds its capacity, it is encouraged to use the more advanced risk management tools such as PAWSA and IWRAP.
 However, a satisfactory understanding of the maritime environment and maritime traffic patterns is an essential first step to understand the risk level within a waterway.
 SIRA is designed to assist that process.